fayez-als/Algorithms-practice/README.md

 # Algorithms

-This repository is for demonstrating my algorithms skills.
+This repository is for demonstrating my basic algorithms skills.